What Is Bipolar Depression, And How Can It Affect You?

 • Thoughts of suicide

+Bipolar episodes involve significant changes in cognition, behavior, and mood.
 When you experience an extreme high associated with a bipolar manic episode, everything feels like it’s going great.
 It feels like nothing can stand in your way, and you can do anything.
-Unfortunately, these feelings can lead to dangerous or harmful decisions.
+Unfortunately, manic symptoms can lead to dangerous or harmful decisions.

 On the other hand, when you experience the low associated with a bipolar depressive episode, you may feel sad or empty and like you can't get out of it.
-You may feel like you are hopeless, alone, and lost.
-These low feelings feel just as extreme as the highs and can come on quickly, sometimes days after feelings of greatness.
+Depressive symptoms can make an individual feel like they are hopeless, alone, and lost.
+The low feelings of major depression may be particularly challenging following the highs of manic or hypomanic episodes.

 Getty/AnnaStills

 During a mixed episode, a person experiences symptoms of both depression and mania at once.
-A mixed episode carries the highest risk of suicide because it creates feelings of extreme energy and, at the same time, extreme sadness.
+A mixed episode carries the highest risk of suicide because it carries feelings of extreme energy and, at the same time, extreme sadness.
+Psychotic symptoms can present as well, but the content typically varies based on whether they occur during mania or depression.
+Psychosis during mania, for instance, may bring delusions of grandeur or auditory hallucinations of encouraging voices, while psychosis during depression might bring hallucinations of demeaning voices and negative delusions.

 There are three types of bipolar depression, characterized by different combinations of mania, hypomania, depression, and mixed episodes.

 With bipolar I, a person typically experiences both manic and depressive episodes.
 They may also experience mixed episodes.
 This is the most common form of bipolar disorder.
 Sometimes mania can be extreme, causing a person to require hospitalization or experience psychosis.
-If a person has four or more manic or depressive episodes in one year, it's called rapid cycling.
+If a person has four or more manic or depressive episodes in one year, it's called rapid cycling—though rapid cycling can occur in other iterations of the disorder as well.

 Cyclothymia

-Cyclothymia is one of the mildest forms of bipolar disorder, though it is still extremely important to have treated.
-This form of bipolar disorder is usually characterized by episodes that resemble depression and hypomania, but do not last as long or involve milder symptoms.
+Cyclothymia, also called cyclothymic disorder, is one of the mildest forms of bipolar disorder, though it is still extremely important to treat.
+This form of bipolar disorder is characterized by periods of mood symptoms that do not meet the diagnostic criteria for a depressive or hypomanic episode, but that still negatively impact daily functioning.

 All forms of bipolar depression require professional treatment.
 Trying to go through bipolar depressive episodes alone may lead to experiencing associated feelings, symptoms, and emotions for longer than necessary.
 Although there isn't an official cure for bipolar, you can get better if you find the proper treatment.